At AIDS Walk Delaware 2022, organizers raise awareness and offer monkeypox vaccines

 This year, organizers also collaborated with the Delaware Division of Public Health and Ivira Pharmacy to provide both flu and monkeypox vaccines during the event.

 The AIDS Walk is the oldest and biggest HIV/AIDS awareness and fundraising event in the state, which typically draws more than 600 participants and volunteers.
-All donations will support organizations like the Ministry of Caring, Latin American Community Center, CAMP Rehoboth, and others that offer free HIV testing, case management services, mental health counseling, education and prevention programs, as well as housing services for HIV patients.
+All donations support organizations like the Ministry of Caring, Latin American Community Center, CAMP Rehoboth and others that offer free HIV testing, case management services, mental health counseling, education and prevention programs as well as housing services for HIV patients.

 The goal of the event is to reduce stigma and support HIV-informed community health for all Delawareans, said John Beckley, director of development and marketing at AIDs Delaware.
 “Step up, Step out: Remove Stigma, Eliminate HIV, Improve Lives” was this year’s theme.